doyleLai/Arduino-DCC-Station/README.md

 ## How to use it
 1. Download and unzip the project.
 2. Open the folder "Arduino-DCC-Station" with Arduino IDE.
-3. Upload the program to your board.
+3. Upload the program to your Arduino board.
 4. Wire the hardware.
-Make sure you have used an external power source to power the motor driver.
+Make sure you have used an external power source to power up the motor driver and the tracks.
-5. Connect to the USB Serial port of the Arduino.
+5. On your computer, connect to the USB Serial port of the Arduino using any serial port software.
-6. Send control messages (see below) and enjoy!
+6. Send control messages (see below) to control your locos!

 ## Control Messages
 The program continuously reads control messages from the USB serial port and generates corresponding DCC signals.
 The states of locomotives, including the direction, speed step and function ON/OFFs of F0-F20 (F0 refers to headlight), are stored in the SRAM so the system can re-generate DCC messages for all locomotives periodically without the need of repeating control messages.